rgeraldes24/hyperion/docs/security-considerations.rst

 double-withdraw a balance, among other things, by using logic that calls back into the original contract before it has finalized its transaction.

-Note that reentrancy is not only an effect of Zond transfer but of any function call on another contract.
+Note that reentrancy is not only an effect of Quanta transfer but of any function call on another contract.
 Furthermore, you also have to take multi-contract situations into account.
 A called contract could modify the state of another contract you depend on.